espocrm/documentation/administration/formula.md

 `record\attribute('Opportunity', $opportunityId, 'teamsIds')`

-Using this function with a combination of *record\findOne*, it's possible to fetch values of any record in the system.
+Using this function with a combination of *record\findOne*, it's possible to fetch attribute values of any record in the system.

 ### Env